-Emergency plans should not just be for your home; they should also include work and school.
-Start by having a conversation with your family about what do do in case of an emergency.
-Your plan should include preparation items such as an emergency kit, as well as securing TVs and dressers or other large items with earthquake straps.
-Discuss with your family an escape plan for various situations, making sure to include if your at home or work, and don’t forget to include any animals you have.
+All disaster preparedness plans should include your home, work, and school.
+Start by having a conversation with your family about what to do in case of an emergency.
+Discuss escape plans for different situations, and don’t forget to include any animals you have.

-The Red Cross recommends to have these 3 elements to your plan:
+The Red Cross recommends having these 3 elements to your plan:

-- Have an out-of-state contact (or at least 20 miles from your home)
+- An out-of-state contact (at least 20 miles from your home)

-If you are driving when an earthquake hits, we recommend to pull to the right and to remain in your vehicle until the shaking stops, being aware of any objects that may fall.
+If you are driving when an earthquake hits, pull over and remain in your vehicle until the shaking stops.
+Be aware of falling objects.

 CERT Training for Earthquakes from the LAFD

-CERT stands for Community Emergency Response Team and is free training provided by LAFD to prepare local people for disasters.
+Community Emergency Response Team (CERT) is free training provided by the LAFD to prepare local people for disasters.

-CERT members get training in basic disaster response skills such as fire safety, light search, and rescue, team organization, and disaster medical operations.
-Members will learn how to prepare for emergencies, what supplies to have now, how much food and water, and most importantly, how to protect your family.
+CERT members are trained in basic disaster response skills like fire safety and light search and rescue.
+Members also learn how to prepare for emergencies, what supplies to keep on hand, and how to protect their loved ones.

-- It’s only a maximum of $35,000 through FEMA for individuals and families who have lost their homes as a result of a presidentially declared disaster.
+A maximum of $35,000 is available through FEMA for individuals and families who have lost their homes as a result of a disaster.
 If you are a renter or homeowner, you may qualify for assistance.
-By law, FEMA assistance cannot duplicate the compensation you receive from your insurance company, but you may receive assistance for items not covered by insurance.
+By law, FEMA assistance cannot be used for anything that is already covered by your insurance.
 FEMA only covers your primary residence.

-- FEMA does not offer assistance for small businesses impacted by a presidentially-declared disaster.
-The Small Business Administration (SBA) offers low-interest loans for business damages, possibly up to $250,000.
+FEMA does not offer assistance for small businesses impacted by a presidentially declared disaster.
+The Small Business Administration (SBA) offers low-interest loans for business damages, up to $250,000.

 - Dwelling with maximum building code upgrade

-- Loss of Use.
-You could be out of your house for 2 to 3 years
+- Loss of Use (you could be out of your house for 2-3 years)

 - Swimming Pool & Hardscape Coverage